To see the latest updates, please visit the English Release Notes.

 The build agent now supports Git shallow clone and git-lfs.
 For more details, see the Build definition repository page.

 Task versioning for Build and Release definitions

-We’re giving you control over the major version of a task that you run in your build or release.
-We expect this change to result in fewer unpredictable errors that were caused by automatic updates to the agent and task version.
+We’ve given you control over the major version of a task that you run in your build or release.
+This change will result in fewer unpredictable errors that were caused by automatic updates to the agent and task version.
 You now specify the major version of the task on the Build tab of your definition, or on the Environments tab of your release definition.

 When a minor version is released (for example, 1.2 to 1.3), you get that change automatically in your build.
 But if a new major version is released (for example 2.0), then your build stays locked to version 1.3 until you edit the definition and manually change to the new major version.
 A flag in the build definition alerts you to new major versions.

-To continue using Package Management, users will either need a Visual Studio Enterprise subscription or a Package Management license purchased in the Marketplace.
+To continue using Package Management, you will either need a Visual Studio Enterprise subscription or a Package Management license purchased in the Marketplace.
 You can read more about licensing Package Management.